brookep1/OpenYT3D/README.md

 6. *Paste in the YouTube URL* or other youtube-dl.exe supported URL.
 In DOS it is Right-Click, Paste.
 Hit enter.
 7. *Watch Movie*

+**Examples:**
+- YouTube Example (by NVidia): FpSR2xUc-CI or the full url https://www.youtube.com/watch?v=FpSR2xUc-CI
+-  VIMEO Example for "other" (by Ganja Clause): https://vimeo.com/groups/168408/videos/116929521 -- Direct ID entry not supported for other sites.
+Only YouTube IDs

 ###Params Options Include:
 - Ability to skip the Notes (off by default)
 - Ability to show the available YouTube video formats and select one. (defaults to Automatic)